jwelsch/CommandLineLib/README.md

 The file must exist on the file system.
 ### Optional
 Marks an argument as optional.
 Switch arguments can be optional without restrictions.
 An optional value argument cannot be followed by any required parameters unless they are separated by a switch argument.
 In this case the switch argument must have an ordinal.
+Non-optional arguments are mandatory within their assigned group.
+So, if an argument is mandatory and in group 1, but arguments for group 2 were passed on the command line, no exceptions would be thrown.

 Legal Example: